Sci-Fi Movies of the 2010s

 The CGI depiction of a somehow overly beautiful future world is seamless.
 They also have the ability to spy on people remotely, and a flying car, and AI job agents.

-This is a low-budget rarity: a thoughtful and touching study of a familiar science fiction theme that usually isn’t really well thought through.
+This is a low-budget rarity: a thoughtful and touching study of a conventional science fiction theme that usually isn’t well thought through.

 The Martian